network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 optimal latency.
 The queue-buildup at these layers would only influence latency on the probes that are sent on the load-generating connections.

+At lower data rates, even a relatively small send buffer may contribute a significant amount of delay before packets even leave the sending device.
+When TCP\_REPLENISH\_TIME {{SBM}} is available, the test client SHOULD set TCP\_REPLENISH\_TIME to 5 ms, to avoid excessive source-induced delay.
+Similarly, test endpoints should also set TCP\_REPLENISH\_TIME to 5 ms, to avoid self-induced delay when generating replies to send back to the test client.
+Cumulatively, this results in up to 10 ms of delay at the endpoints, which is included in the overall application-layer round-trip time reported by the test.

+For systems without TCP\_REPLENISH\_TIME, the equivalent effect can be achieved by using TCP\_NOTSENT\_LOWAT, setting the desired buffer size explicitly before each write.
+The test client and test endpoint respectively calculate their current estimate of the connection throughput in bytes per second, and then multiply this by 5 ms to get the desired buffer size.
+For example, at a data rate of 1 Mb/s, 5 ms of buffering equates to just 625 bytes of unsent data waiting to go out.
+On networks capable of carrying data faster than this, the TCP\_NOTSENT\_LOWAT buffer size increases as the measured connection throughput increases.
+At 100 Mb/s, 5 ms of buffering
+equates to 62,500 bytes of unsent data waiting to go out, or roughly 40 Ethernet packets.

 Below the transport layer many places have a potential queue build-up.
 It is important to keep these queues at reasonable sizes.